DimejiOladepo/Financial-Loan-Project/README.md

 This model handles missing values, one-hot-encode categorical data, balancing the classes and spliting the data into a training and testing set .

-Hyper parameters were also tuned for both models.
+Hyper parameters were also tuned for both models using GridSearchCV.